 Other children may not need X-rays taken as often.
 If X-rays aren't taken when they are needed, problems can become worse.

 There are five types of X-rays your dentist may use for your child, depending on the goal:

 Periapical X-rays — These are used to view the entire crowns and roots of one, two or three teeth that are next to each other.
 The X-rays also will show the supporting bone structure of the teeth.
 This type of X-ray lets the dentist see a child's permanent teeth growing below the baby teeth.
 It also is used to look for abscesses and gum disease.

 Occlusal X-rays — These are used to view most of the upper or lower teeth on one film.
 This is useful when the dentist does not have a panoramic X-ray machine or when the child has difficulty in taking bitewing or periapical X-rays.

 Orthodontic X-rays (also called cephalometric or lateral skull) — This type of X-ray shows the head from the side.
 It is used to evaluate growth of the jaws and the relationship of bones in the skull.
 It helps an orthodontist make an accurate diagnosis and develop a treatment plan.

 Dental X-rays are very safe and expose your child to a minimal amount of radiation.
-When all standard safety precautions are taken, today's X-ray equipment is able to eliminate unnecessary radiation and allows the dentist to focus the X-ray beam on a specific part of the mouth.
+When all standard safety precautions are taken, today's X-ray equipment is able to prevent unnecessary radiation and allows the dentist to focus the X-ray beam on a specific part of the mouth.
 High-speed film enables the dentist to reduce the amount of radiation the patient receives.
 A lead body apron or shield will be placed over the child's body.
 Make sure the shield covers your child's neck to protect the thyroid gland.
 It also should extend all the way to the thighs to protect the genitals and reproductive organs.